perladvent/perldotcom/content/article/_pub_2002_05_22_mod_perl-isp.md

 {
-   "description" : "Introduction In this article we will talk about the nuances of providing mod_perl services and present a few ISPs that successfully provide them.
-You installed mod_perl on your box at home, and you fell in love with it.
-So now...", "draft" : null,
+   "date" : "2002-05-22T00:00:00-08:00",
-   "slug" : "/pub/2002/05/22/mod_perl-isp.html",
+   "categories" : "web",
+   "title" : "Finding a mod_perl ISP... or Becoming One", "image" : null,
    "tags" : [
       "mod-perl-isp"
    ],
+   "thumbnail" : null,
+   "description" : "Introduction In this article we will talk about the nuances of providing mod_perl services and present a few ISPs that successfully provide them.
+You installed mod_perl on your box at home, and you fell in love with it.
+So now...", "slug" : "/pub/2002/05/22/mod_perl-isp.html", "draft" : null,
-   "title" : "Finding a mod_perl ISP... or Becoming One", "authors" : [
+   "authors" : [
       "stas-bekman"
-   ],
-   "categories" : "web",
-   "date" : "2002-05-22T00:00:00-08:00",
-   "image" : null,
-   "thumbnail" : null
+   ]
 }